EmilySakata/finincing_education/Readme.md

 With the ammount of money our government spend, are citizens receiving the level of quality services?
 As a result of the education, are we able to achieve the level of income to sustain our living?

+In order to answer to those high level questions, we grouped our data analysis into below 3 categories:

+1) Education spending trend
+Key questions:

+   - How important is the education in relations to public policy?
+   - What is the souce of education funcing?

+ 2) Education equality and effectiveness
+ Key questions:

+   - Are all US citizens receiving education equally?
+   - What type of education are they receiving?
+Teacher effectiveness?

+ 3) Education funding effectiveness
+ Key questions:

+   - How much student loans are students taking out?
+   - What percentage of household income is spent on education?
+   - What is the outcome of education?
+How much does education impact the future income?

+  Here are the high level steps we took to analyze the data: